-2.9.
-These policies seek to drastically increase the number of dwellings in Radcliffe.
-These sites allocated fo housing are now designed for such use, regardless of what their allocation was in the Radcliffe Neighbourhood Pla adopted in 2017.
-An map extract from the Local Plan is included below for completeness.
-A the time of the origina drafting of the Neighbourhood Plan, the site, which is the subject of policy 5.4, was not considered suitable o necessary to meet the housing targets.
+A map extract from the Local Plan is included below for completeness.
+A the time of the original drafting of the Neighbourhood Plan, the site, which is the subject of policy 5.4, was not considered suitable or necessary to meet the housing targets.